Why not use the Robot Framework?

 Hitchstory, of course, tells you exactly which line the code failed on and even gives a stacktrace of the failed python code.
 I was very careful not to screw that up.

 There is a common pattern among DSLs that I call the “DSL treadmill”.
-Somebody identifies a problem and thinks “I know, I’ll create a DSL to solve this problem!”.
-That DSL works fine until the creator sees some use cases which they think it would be good to accomodate.
+Somebody identifies a problem and thinks “I know, I’ll create a DSL to solve this problem”.
+That DSL works for a while and the creator soon some use cases which they think it would be good to accomodate.
 Then they add some features.
 Then they see some other use cases.
 Then they add some more features.

-And at some point whoops they’ve created a turing complete programming language… by accident.
-This has happened to, among other DSLs C++ templates, server side includes, mediawiki templates and sendmail configuration files.
+Then, at some point, whoops they’ve created a turing complete programming language… by accident.
+This has happened to, among other DSLs C++ templates, server side includes, mediawiki templates and sendmail configuration files all of which are notoriously hellish to use.

 While more features sounds like a good thing at first glance, with turing completeness being a quirky side effect of interest only to the academically inclined, it’s actually a horrible, horrible trap to accidentally create a programming language.